dsuruagy/LiLSpring/springmvc/README.md

 * Add @RequestParam and Model parameters on the method
 * Map the same request parameter on the form in the search.jsp
 * Add Product.java bean

+**Access Data from Modelos on JSP**
+* Add a _ProductRepository.java_ for database access and a custom method to search results based on the search text
+* Modify _SearchController_ to call repository and set it in Model
+* Add code to access models in JSP